Prostate Cancer

 Radiation Therapy

 Radiation therapy destroys cancer cells with high-energy beams or particles.
 There are different types of radiation therapy that doctors may recommend for your prostate cancer, including intensity-modulated radiation therapy, low-dose-rate brachytherapy and proton therapy.
+A special gel may also be applied to the treatment area to reduce the side effects of therapeutic radiation.
 Your radiation oncologist will recommend the best approach to precisely target your cancer cells while protecting healthy tissue.
 Surgery and radiation therapy are often used together to treat prostate cancer.

 Urologic Cancer Doctors & Surgeons